microsoft/vstest-docs/RFCs/0003-Test-Execution-Protocol.md

 After these set of actions the protocol is the same as the default flow above, which is essentially from Step #4 above.

 ### Notes:
-1. Since TP V2 supports execution on multiple containers with a bunch of settings the Adapter can now pass in the containers as a List<string> to dotnet-test.
+1. Since TPV2 supports execution on multiple containers with a bunch of settings the Adapter can now pass in the containers as a List<string> to dotnet-test.
 Dotnet-test would then orchestrate among (multiple) test host processes and update the Adapter with the test results.